-At home the breed needs a fairly firm and patient owner.
+At home, the breed needs a fairly firm and patient owner.
 Training can be challenging as the Basset can be a stubborn dog.
-Toilet training is also sometime quite a job with the breed.
+Toilet training is also sometimes quite a job with the breed.

 The Basset is sometimes difficult to let off-leash during walks because of its strong scenting ability, which can override the need to listen to a command.

 The breed also benefits from regular socialisation but is generally good with other pets.
 They are also normally friendly to people as they are people orientated and known to be good with children.